django/channels/docs/community.rst

 * channels-demultiplexer_, a (de)multiplexer for ``AsyncJsonWebsocketConsumer`` consumers.
 * channels_postgres_, a Django Channels channel layer that uses PostgreSQL as its backing store.
-* channels-auth-token-middlewares_, Django REST framework token authentication middleware and SimpleJWT_ middleware, such as QueryStringSimpleJWTAuthTokenMiddleware_ for WebSocket authentication.
+* channels-auth-token-middlewares_, Django REST framework token authentication middleware and
+* channels-valkey_, a Django Channels channel layer that uses valkey as it's backing store.
+  SimpleJWT_ middleware, such as QueryStringSimpleJWTAuthTokenMiddleware_ for WebSocket authentication.